Conserved quantities for black hole solutions in pure Lovelock gravity: Black hole solutions. The case

-At last, one can assume that in order to obtain (\ref{F_10}) it is possible to provide a limit $1/\ell^2 \goto 0$ in (\ref{odd_AdS}) in the framework of the study in section \ref{BH_AdS}.
-However, it is not so correct because the solution with (\ref{odd_AdS}) takes a place for the odd $p$ only, whereas (\ref{F_1}) is defined for all $p$.
+It seems that (\ref{F_10}) could be obtained with a limit $1/\ell^2 \goto 0$ in (\ref{odd_AdS}) in the framework of the study in section \ref{BH_AdS}.
+However, it is completely appropriate since the solution with (\ref{odd_AdS}) is valid for only odd $p$, whereas (\ref{F_1}) is defined for all $p$.